mlmedia/script-bash-file-renamer/README.md

 - For Mac, install it with "brew install dos2unix")
 - For Linux Ubuntu, install with "apt-get install dos2unix"
+- Search for instructions on other operating systems
 - Then use the command "dos2unix renamer.sh"

 ##Learn / Adopt / Fork##